roxk/windows-uwp/hub/dev-home/index.md

 - Use **Dev Home extensions** to set up widgets that display developer-specific information.
 Create and share your own custom-built extensions.
 - Create a **Dev Drive** to store your project files and Git repositories.

+## Dev Home Preview

+Dev Home is still in early preview.
+Bugs and instability are expected.
+By releasing early, the team can receive feedback earlier and iterate faster.
+Try out Dev Home and tell us what you think!
+Contributions (Pull Requests, bug reports) are welcome.

 > [!div class="nextstepaction"]
 > [Install Dev Home (Preview)](https://aka.ms/devhome)